Databases

 Displaced Person_index card

-Two years after the end of World War II in Europe, some 850,000 people lived in DP camps across Europe, among them Armenians, Poles, Latvians, Lithuanians, Estonians, Yugoslavs, Jews, Greeks, Russians, Ukrainians and Czechoslovaks.
+Two years after the end of World War II in Europe, some 850,000 people lived in DP camps across Europe, among them Armenians, Poles, Latvians, Lithuanians, Estonians, Yugoslavs, Jews, Greeks, Russians, Ukrainians, and Czechoslovaks.
 This is according to author Mark Wyman in his sensitively written book DPs: Europe’s Displaced Persons, 1945-1951.
 Generous people, mainly from the Metro Detroit area, served as sponsors for hundreds of Polish displaced persons to be brought here to the United States.
 Often referred to as the Home Offerer, sponsors had to provide housing and employment for the DP without taking away from an American citizen’s job.
 Although there may be some duplication in the extraction because of the method records were designed and maintained, the Polish Mission has in its collection over 2,000 index cards created for over a decade recording a part of history for these refugees and many of their most benevolent sponsors.
 Former volunteers of the Polonica Americana Research Institute (PARI) have extracted the names and pertinent information from these cards.

 The names on the cards have been categorized in 5 different sections as they seemed to have been maintained in that fashion.
 About half of the cards in the collection show not only the name of the Displaced Person and the camp from whence they were arriving; but, also the name and address of their sponsor. (searchable PDFs)